Bramwell-Simpson/creative-project-mmu/readme.md

 It is highly recommended to use [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm) to install Node.js and npm.

 For Windows users there is [Node Version Manager for Windows](https://github.com/coreybutler/nvm-windows).

+[Git](https://git-scm.com/) is useful for cloning this repo locally, however this repo can be downloaded as a ZIP, then extracted.

 Install Node.js and `npm` with `nvm`: